Last Updated December 6, 2024

 Staying responsive to trends and audience sentiment will help you stay relevant and increase your chances of positive mentions.

-Use tools to monitor mentions, comments, and reviews regularly.
+Use a PR analytics tool like Prezly to monitor mentions, comments, and reviews regularly.

 10. Celebrate and share mentions